The Database Imaginary: Memory_Archive_Database v 4.0

 [FIGURE 6.2 HERE]

 Daniel Garcia Andujar’s Video Collection is what I would call a prototypical net.art gesture.10 It appropriates the developing practices of the Internet, in this case database-like streaming content as well as its series of unhelpful help-desk messages, and yokes them to cultural and societal desires–in this case database access to significant but not always easy-to-find cultural resources.
-While there is a clear element of epater le bourgeois with this , one less predictable outcome is the economic and intellectual property issues that are raised.
+While there is a clear element of epater le bourgeois with this work, one less predictable outcome is the economic and intellectual property issues that are raised.
 At least two artist and/or cultural institution representatives wrote to Andujar with questions such as “How did you do this?” (technically) and ended with more quizzical questions that, more or less, asked “How dare you do this?”
 The issue is only partly economic.
 By being so opaque about his project, Andujar also highlights the tension between the ideal of transparency in Net culture, and in archiving, and the fact that information is knowledge and power, whether it is about the arcana of technological capabilities such as streaming media or the arcana of classification schema.

 Reversing the Panopticon